-However, even Marvel drops the ball, and this issue resonates more with me now than it would have a few years ago.
-It speaks to a great failing in the comics industry and is proof that there needs to be more diversity amongst mainstream comics creators.
-In the article, Eaton brings up a point that picks up a ball that I dropped when I encountered the situation that she outlines (emphasis mine):
+The fact that neither company can’t seem to accurately depict those who aren’t white, male, or heterosexual speaks to a great failing in the comics industry and is proof that there needs to be more diversity amongst mainstream comics creators.
+In the article, Eaton brings up a point that I’m going to touch on today (emphasis mine):

 But Idie.
 Oh, how I love Idie.
 Each snippet from Scans Daily I read featuring this character makes me want to crawl into a comic for the sole purpose of buying her toys and ice cream.
 The awkward and uneasy interaction between Wolverine and Oya is wonderful.
 (Wolverine buys the child her first doll ever and it’s white with long, straight hair?
 How lovably stupid…